UnitedHealthcare ADHD Testing and Treatment for Teens Near Dallas, Texas

 - BasePoint Academy – Arlington, Texas: 3900 Arlington Highlands Blvd Suite 237, Arlington, TX 76018

-Treatment Center in Forney, Texas
+ADHD Treatment in Forney, Texas

 Forney, Texas, is in Kaufman County and roughly 20 miles east of the Dallas-Fort Worth metroplex.
 The city has a growing population of over 38,000 people and is home to several businesses and industries.
 Forney was once known as a railway town; trains still pass through, but no longer stop.